 ii Challenging administrative decisions

-Revenue's complaint and review procedure/Ombudsman
+iii Revenue's complaint and review procedure/Ombudsman

-In cases where the dispute relates to allegations of unfairness towards a particular taxpayer as distinct from the actual imposition of tax, it is most likely that the Revenue's complaint procedure should be followed or that the Ombudsman be consulted.
+In cases where the dispute relates to allegations of unfairness towards a particular taxpayer, as distinct from the actual imposition of tax, it is most likely that the Revenue's complaint procedure should be followed or that the Ombudsman be consulted.

-As noted in Section II, Revenue opinions are not legally binding.
-The Revenue's guidance notes on providing technical assistance provide that an opinion given by the Revenue is based on the specific facts relevant to that case and its particular circumstances only.
-Any material change in the facts or circumstances could affect an opinion, and any such changes should be brought to the notice of the office that gave the opinion or interpretation so that the case can be reviewed.
-Further, it should be noted that an opinion given in relation to a specific case should not be relied on in any other case.
+While Revenue does issue opinions on certain matters, these are not legally binding.
+Revenue's guidance notes on providing technical assistance provide that an opinion given by Revenue is based on the specific facts relevant to that case and its particular circumstances only.
+Any material change in the facts or circumstances could affect an opinion, and any such changes should be brought to the notice of the office which gave the opinion or interpretation so that the case can be reviewed.
+An opinion given in relation to a specific case should not be relied on in any other case.
 An opinion will be given on the basis of the legislation as it exists at the time of the request.
 Redacted forms of opinions issued can be obtained through a freedom of information request.
-As noted in Section II, these opinions may also now fall within the new exchange of information arrangements in respect of tax rulings.
+Revenue opinions and rulings may be helpful in a claim based on legitimate expectation.

 In group scenarios, except in the case of VAT, all parties file their own tax returns.
 It is generally a matter of contract law between the parties how they treat reliefs surrendered, and tax liabilities arising or reduced as a result of the use of group relief.
 Only the taxpayer filing the return can claim a refund of tax due to it.